 We are significantly shifting our approach to asset management through better use of data and technology.
 A fully integrated view will deliver efficient management of our assets.
-Over the next period, the Integrated Asset Management programme will focus on implementing a modern asset management platform, reviewing the end-to-end asset management value chain and associated processes.
+As part of our 'match-fit' strategy, our Integrated Asset Management programme will continue to focus on implementing a modern asset management platform, reviewing the end-to-end asset management value chain and associated processes.
 Key to this is the capturing and use of asset data and improving field force support through mobility.